PrimaryArt & Design

 If you’re tempted to run an art assembly in your school, my advice would be to go for it, and I know our staff and pupils would wholeheartedly agree.
 They really are a fabulous, valuable, shared experience.

 Adele Darlington is an EYFS teacher and art lead at Leighfield Primary in Uppingham.
 She also works as an art SLE across the Discovery Trust.
 Follow Adele on Twitter at @mrs_darl.
-Browse ideas for Children’s Art Week.
+Browse ideas for Children’s Art Week and school assemblies.

 You might also be interested in...